zilliztech/GPTCache/README.md

     - [x]  Support OpenAI chatGPT API
     - [ ]  Support for other LLMs, such as Hugging Face Hub, Anthropic, and self-hosted models like LLaMa.
 - **Pre-processor**: Extracts the key information from the request and preprocess
+    - [x]  Basic analysis and parse of the request
-    - [x]  Apply user-defined preprocessing logic.
+    - [ ]  Apply user-defined preprocessing logic.
 - **Context Buffer**: Maintains session context.
     - [x] Store conversation windows.
     - [x] Store conversation summary.